 - Staff unable to return to campus due to being in a high-risk category, as defined by the CDC (underlying health condition, age 65 or over).
 Staff should partner with their manager (and HR Generalist) to explore alternative arrangements, such as: remote work or temporary redeployment to another role that allows for remote work.
 Any employee who meets these criteria and who wishes to work from home may seek approval to do so.
 If no alternative arrangement is identified, staff with underlying health conditions may file for a leave of absence with The Standard (call 203-432-5552, press option #4).
 Staff will continue to receive pay until further notice.

 - Staff unable to return to campus for non-illness, caregiver-related reasons (lack of childcare or eldercare).
-Staff who are unable to return to campus because they are unable to secure childcare or caregiver arrangements after exhausting available options, should partner with their manager (and HR Generalist) to consider alternative, temporary arrangements, such as: remote work, flexible schedules, a change/reduction in scheduled hours (Summer Schedule/Summer Months for M&Ps and Excluded C&Ts, or a reduced schedule for C&Ts), or a redeployment to another role that allows for remote work.
+Staff who are unable to return to campus because they are unable to secure childcare or caregiver arrangements after exhausting available options, should partner with their manager (and HR Generalist) to consider alternative, temporary arrangements, such as: remote work, flexible schedules, a change/reduction in scheduled hours, or a redeployment to another role that allows for remote work.
 If no alternative arrangement is identified, individuals are eligible for an unpaid, personal leave of absence.

 - Staff required to self-isolate due to COVID exposure or diagnosis should continue to work remotely, if able.
 If unable, individuals will continue to receive pay for up to 14 days (10 business days).
 Managers may use the pay code STR Emergency Closing.
 After the period of isolation ends, the employee will be required to return to campus, if the work can only be performed on campus.
 Should the absence continue for more than 10 business days, use of accrued paid time off is permitted.
 Individuals in this situation may also apply for a leave of absence with The Standard (call 203-432-5552, press option #4).